Serabi

-However, another savoury version also existed that uses fermented oncom toppings.
+However, another savoury version also existed that used fermented oncom toppings.
 Different provinces in Indonesia have their own serabi recipes corresponding to local tastes.

 History

-The history of serabi is unknown, but these traditional snacks are commonly served as an offering in Javanese folk religion rituals as a symbol of gratitude towards God or local deities of Java.
+The history of serabi is unknown, but these traditional snacks are commonly served as an offering in Javanese folk religion rituals as a symbol of gratitude towards God or the local deities of Java.
 This cultural tradition, still in practice, is called Serabhien among the Pandalungan village community (the Madurese of Javanese descent) in Bondowoso (eastern Java), called Serabi Kocor among the Javanese community in Yogyakarta (southern Java), and called the Serabi Likuran among the Javanese community in Pemalang (central Java).